 For a demonstration, let’s take a weekend trip from New Brunswick to Lakewood.
 We’re traveling 2 zones and then 7.
 The trip planner also shows the cost of the trip ($6.95), but it does so in a very unhelpful way.
 It takes the $2.55 for the 818, 75¢ for the transfer and $3.65 for the override fare on the 139, adding them all into one useless number.
 I bet the programmer who made this thought they were helping.
 Now to be fair, you can subtract $2.55 and 75¢ to get the override fare, but you may find it easier to just do it manually.
 Here’s a demonstration.

 First, we’re traveling 2 zones on the 818, so under the North Jersey fare system, our first ticket will cost $2.55.
 Then, when we board the bus, we’ll ask for a transfer ticket for $0.75.
 Once we board the 139 in Old Bridge (which also has North Jersey fares), we use the transfer ticket to pay for the first zone.
 We’re traveling 7 zones to Lakewood, so that’s 6 override zones.
 Overrides are calculated by subtracting $1.60 from what the 7 zones would have cost if purchased as a ticket. $5.25-$1.60=$3.65, so that’s your override fare.
 Don’t like math?
 I made an override fare table just for you!

-So if you’re reading this, NJ Transit.
-You’ve got a long way to go with this app.
+So if you’re reading this, NJ Transit, you’ve got a long way to go with this app.
 Like, 19 zones long.
 But if you care about people being able to use your service, I know you can do it.
-And when you finally get around to fixing America’s worst transit app, I can’t wait to take this page down.
+And when you finally get around to fixing what I believe to be America’s worst transit app, I can’t wait to take this page down.